On The Log Sarkisov Program For Foliations On Projective 3-Folds: Preliminaries

 \section{Preliminaries}

-We start by defining basic notions of foliations on a normal variety.
-For more detailed discussions we encourage the reader to look at \cite{CS21} and \cite{CS20}. \begin{definition} A foliation on a normal variety $X$ is a coherent subsheaf $\mathcal{F}\subset T_X$ such that \begin{enumerate}
+In this article, every variety is defined over $\mbC$.
+We begin by recalling some basic notions of foliations on a normal variety.
+For more detailed discussions, we refer the reader to \cite{CS21} and \cite{CS20}.